clemsonacm/website/content/seminars.md

 Current Seminars
 ----------------

+- 02/26/25: Christina Foley on hackathon brainstorming.
+- 02/12/25: Caden Allen on building a portfolio website.
+- 01/29/25: Ryon Peddapalli on game development in Godot.
- - 10/09/24: Caden Allen on Arduino Programming. [slides][arduino-slides]
+- 10/09/24: Caden Allen on Arduino programming. [slides][arduino-slides]

 Previous Seminars
 -----------------